radiantlogic-v8/documentation-new/documentation/tuning/persistent-cache.md

 >[!warning]
 >This is an advanced setting, consult with a Radiant Logic Solution Architect to get assistance on the needed architecture and usage.

+### Actions

+In the actions section, you can [Convert Cache to a RadiantOne Directory](#Converting-a-Persistent-Cache-to-a-RadiantOne-Directory-Store).